PBFDOT Header

 Northbound and southbound traffic on SW Port St. Lucie Boulevard between Darwin Boulevard and south of Liberty Avenue was shifted to the west onto the newly constructed southbound travel lanes on Wednesday, Feb.
 26 to facilitate roadway construction activities on the east side.

-To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Trouville Avenue at SW Port St. Lucie Boulevard, will be closed around-the-clock beginning at 8 p.m., Wednesday, April 30, through approximately 5 p.m., Friday, May 23, for roadway reconstruction.
+Advanced Notice: To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Trouville Avenue at SW Port St. Lucie Boulevard, will be closed around-the-clock beginning at 8 p.m., Saturday, June 7, through approximately 5 p.m., Friday, July 18, for roadway reconstruction.
 Signage will be in place to assist motorists.
-If weather or unforeseen circumstances arise, SW Trouville Avenue will reopen by Friday, May 30.
-Please click here to see the detour flyer for more information.
+If weather or unforeseen circumstances arise, SW Trouville Avenue will reopen by Friday, July 25.
+Please see the attached detour flyer for more information.

 Northbound and southbound SW Port St. Lucie Boulevard to eastbound SW Trouville Avenue will be detoured to eastbound SW Tulip Boulevard to southbound SW Voyager Street to westbound SW Trouville Avenue